DionMiller/kyra-exercise/README.md

 # Hi,
 # Thank your for viewing my exercise,

-To start the project please install npm packages in both folders,\
+To start the project please install the npm packages in both folders,\
-then run the node.js app with:
+Then run the node.js app with:

 `nodemon api.js`